Doina Anca Cretu, Ph.D.

 - 10/2017-10/2018: Swiss National Science Foundation Doc.
 Mobility Fellowship, Faculty of History, University of Oxford

 - Cretu, Doina Anca.
-Humanitarian Aid in the “Bulwark Against Bolshevism:” The American Relief Administration and the Quest for Sovereignty in Post-World War I Romania,” Journal of Romanian Studies, No. 2 (forthcoming, Fall 2019).
+Humanitarian Aid in the “Bulwark Against Bolshevism:” The American Relief Administration and the Quest for Sovereignty in Post-World War I Romania,” Journal of Romanian Studies, No. 2 (October 2019).

 - Cretu, Doina Anca.
-For The “Youth of The Great Nation:” The American YMCA and Nation-Building in Greater Romania in the Interwar Period (forthcoming in Mediating Modernity, edited by Harald Fischer-Tine, Stefan Hubner and Ian Tyrrell).
+For The “Youth of The Great Nation:” The American YMCA and Nation-Building in Greater Romania in the Interwar Period (forthcoming in Spreading Protestant Modernity: Global Perspectives on the Social Work of the YMCA and YWCA,1889-1970, eds.
+Harald Fischer- Tine, Stefan Hubner, Ian Tyrrell).

 - Cretu, Doina Anca.
 Review of Michelle Tusan, “The British Empire and the Armenian Genocide: Humanitarianism and Imperial Politics from Gladstone to Churchill,” Twentieth Century British History, September 2018. https://doi.org/10.1093/tcbh/hwy031